Lessons learned - Winter 2018/19 improvements to Ngahue IV

-On the "domestic" side, we certainly also benefit from the fact that there were only two persons on board.
+On the "domestic" side, we certainly benefit from the fact that there were only two persons on board.
 There are still loads of places where we could store food, water and spare parts.
-So we are more than amply served on the storage side.
+As a result, we are more than amply served on the storage side.
 We nevertheless remain surprised by the way Hallberg-Rassy gives its freezers so little side and top insulation.
 We've solved the problem on our boat with an over-dimensioned sea-water-cooled compressor and cold-plate in the freezer box.
 The fridge is much and much better insulated; but it is huge to the point that even I - with my long arms - have difficulty in reaching its lowest recesses!
-Clearly it, like many critical parts of the boat, was designed for use by a Swedish gorilla with a tiny body but really long XXL arms :-).
+Clearly it, like many critical parts of the boat, was designed for use by a lefty-handed Swedish gorilla with a tiny body but really long XXL arms :-).
 Laura has come up with special IKEA bags with handles to stow food in these lowest regions of the fridge.
 Without these tricks, she wouldn't be able to reach that low and get the food out.

 Although we already had a lot of electricity generating potential on board, we've nevertheless doubled our solar panel capacity and improved the Victron regulator for the panels to get as much electricity out of them as possible.
 The two additional panels fit on to the bimini in front of the two existing ones (see picture above in Dover, with still only the original two panels on the bimini).
 Solar is by far our preferred medium these days; the stern of the older HR designs comes up too far for a Watt & Sea hydrogenerator (even the long-arm version we fitted) to be able to remain deep in the water all the time and on both tacks.
 Also, we sail our boat too slowly to get the full 600W potential out of the Watt & Sea.